PateJate/Live64/README.md

 Support for Android and iOS (and Plasma Mobile) could be to come at some point.

 ## Is Live64 free?
-Live64 will be free and open source, probably available under GPLv3?
+The core of Live64 (as in the 6502/6510 interpreter) will be free and open source, probably available under LGPLv3?

+The official build of Live64 *will likely not be open source*, but that might change as development continues.